-2) highlighting what are the main important challenges encountered in the analysis of such systems that the logical community can help to address in the future.
-This will lay the foundations for a spatially distributed CPS verification framework as well as fill the gap between the theory and practice of CPS design, development and deployment involving control routines, in particular on decision procedures and monitoring mechanisms for verification of these systems.
+2) highlighting what are the main important challenges in the analysis of such systems that the logic community can help to solve in the near future.
+Several case studies will be considered to discuss the real usefulness of these methodologies.
+This will lay the foundations for a verification framework of spatially distributed CPS as well as fill the gap between theory and practice of CPS design, deployment, and testing, with particular emphasis on the decision procedures and monitoring mechanisms.